mnmscripts/mnm_ui_unify/readme.md

 # How to run

 ## Windows
-1. Install a current version of python, example (for Intel/AMD): https://www.python.org/ftp/python/3.14.0/python-3.14.0-amd64.exe
+1. Install a current version of python, example (for Intel/AMD): https://www.python.org/ftp/python/3.14.0/python-3.14.0-amd64.exe <br>

 2. Click the mnm_ui_unify.py script link above.
 Review the code if necessary.
-Then click the download link near the top right of the page:
+Then click the download link near the top right of the page: <br>
 ![dl img](https://cdn.discordapp.com/attachments/1428257116233269369/1438096987517095976/image.png?ex=6915a3b0&is=69145230&hm=2f84c4de0372b513d6dcde7b004b63af9139a370df6f64714caff747d6f07c84)

-3. Open the file to run it.
-If it does not open with Python: *right click file*->Open With->Python
+4. Open the file to run it.
+If it does not open with Python: *right click file*->Open With->Python <br>

 - You can also run it with Windows Powershell:
 ```python c:\path\to\script\mnm_ui_unify.py```